MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/azure-hybrid-benefit.md

 | Unlimited Virtualization Rights | N/A | You may use your Windows Server licenses for any number of VMs on an Azure Dedicated Host, provided you allocate Windows Server Datacenter Licenses with SA for all of the physical cores available to you on that Azure server. |

 > [!TIP]
-> If your licenses qualify for use in Azure, you can run either Datacenter edition or Standard edition in Azure VMs, regardless of which edition the license is for.
+> If your licenses qualify for use in Azure, you can run either Datacenter edition or Standard edition of Windows Server in Azure VMs, regardless of which edition the license is for.

 > [!IMPORTANT]
 > Windows Server VMs using Azure Hybrid Benefit can run in Azure only during the SA or subscription term.
 When the SA or subscription is nearing expiry, you need to either renew your SA or subscription, disable the hybrid benefit functionality, or de-provision those VMs that are using Azure Hybrid Benefit.